Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a brief recap of the primary concepts that were covered in the charts and tables above.
+Below is a brief review of the information raised in the charts and tables above.

-- It is possible to save up to $150 per year simply by quoting online in advance
+- It is possible to save around $150 per year just by quoting online in advance

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.